How to Stop Squirrels Eating Your Bird Food

 Take a look at your garden's layout and observe where squirrels are entering from.
 Squirrels typically use natural pathways such as tree branches, fences, or rooftops to reach bird feeders.
 By understanding their routes, you can strategically place baffles or barriers along these paths to redirect or discourage them from reaching the feeder.

 Lastly, consider placing your bird feeder in an open area away from overhanging branches or structures.
-This not only helps in implementing the 5-7-9 rule effectively but also ensures a safer and more enjoyable feeding experience for your garden birds.
+This not only helps in implementing the 5-7-9 rule effectively but also ensures a safer and more enjoyable feeding experience for your garden wild birds.
 By combining strategic positioning with effective deterrents, you can create a squirrel proof setup that encourages wild birds while minimising squirrel interference.

 Spice It Up: Natural Deterrents That Work